Walter David Taylor Powell: Shipwreck of the Reindeer

 In 1855, Powell wished to again return to England, this time with the view of enlisting in the Crimean War.
 He joined the crew of the vessel Reindeer which departed Melbourne in August 1855.
-On the 5th of September, the Reindeer ran aground on Pocklington Reef in the Louisiade Archipelago.
+On 5 September, the Reindeer ran aground on Pocklington Reef in the Louisiade Archipelago.
 The 19 crew members managed to stock and launch the longboat from the stricken vessel and initially sailed to mainland New Guinea but felt threatened by the Indigenous people they encountered there and so decided to head south on the prevailing winds to the nearest safe British port they knew of in Moreton Bay.
 They started to run low on provisions at Lizard Island and subsequently went ashore at Cape Grafton to obtain food and water from the Aboriginals they observed there.
 Two crewmen decided to stay with the local people, but after a violent disagreement, they returned to the longboat just as it was departing with the other crew members firing upon the locals.
 The longboat made its way down the eastern coast of Australia, stopping where it could to obtain supplies of food and water resulting in further conflict with Aboriginals.
-On the 25th of November, they arrived in Port Curtis and were surprised to find the fledgling British outpost of Gladstone where they became re-acquainted with European civilisation.
+On 25 November, they arrived in Port Curtis and were surprised to find the fledgling British outpost of Gladstone where they became re-acquainted with European civilisation.